 Many factors might affect their decisions, and examining them is a vital part of the right career choice.
 It may be a mind-boggling task since we are aware of being careful in choosing the best suitable career for us.
 However, it is typical for such difficulties to always start at the beginning of each endeavor.
-First, before we proceed to the career plan, let us determine the factors that might influence you already in your career choices.
+First, before we proceed to the career plan, let us determine the factors that might influence you in your career choices.
 Doing so can help us to overview things that may hold you back and reconsider your thoughts.

-Factors Which Affects Our Career Choices:
+Factors Affecting Our Career Choices:

 1. The Influence of our Friends